Enhancing Your Appearance With A Rhinoplasty

-While combining other facial cosmetic procedures with a nose job is quite common, the decision to do so is made after Dr. Agullo and Dr. Palladino thoroughly analyze your medical history.
+While combining other facial cosmetic procedures with a nose job is quite common, the decision to do so is made after Dr. Agullo thoroughly analyzes your medical history.
 Because every patient has a different background, the surgeon uses his expertise in the field and related knowledge to make a decision that is in the best interest of the patient.

 Together with their opinion and your preferences to correct other parts of your face, you can pick from the following combination surgeries:

 - Brow Lift

 Discussion over the techniques to be used in a Rhinoplasty take up most of the time during the consultation sessions with Dr. Agullo.
 Depending on the areas you want to enhance with the nose and your medical history, the surgeon will suggest an appropriate technique that will yield the best results and be the safest in your case.